 Carbon capture, utilization (or “use”), and storage (or “sequestration”), abbreviated CCUS, is the process of removing carbon dioxide (CO2)—a common, planet-warming greenhouse gas—from industrial exhaust or the atmosphere directly and then either using it in a product or safely storing it.
-CO2 can be separated from other gases using a variety of chemicals and other techniques.
+CO2 can be separated from other gases using a variety of chemical techniques.

-Once captured, there are potentially economically valuable uses of carbon dioxide.
-The graphic below lists some possible uses.
+Once captured, there are various potential uses of carbon dioxide.
+The graphic below lists some of the possibilities.

 - Cement and concrete